codeforamerica/form-flow/README.md

 ```

 Note that this attribute is optional and intended to be used in these special situations.
 It will only
-add append the red `(required)` to the appropriate place but will not actually validate the field as required.
+append the red `(required)` to the appropriate place but will not actually validate the field as required.

 #### Required Fields on Single Input Screens
 The library provides a convenience template fragment for single input screens that will make such